menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To access the advanced options, do the following:

-1. Log in to Men & Mice as the DNS administrator.
+1. Log in to Men&Mice as the DNS administrator.

 2. For a DNS zone or DNS server, right-click and select Options from the shortcut menu.